Typhoon Mk.1B Royal Air Force Fighter-Bomber Hasegawa 1/48

-I would like to make hurricane, but mistook to buy typhoon.
+I would like to make a hurricane but mistook to buy typhoon.
 This plane equips as many as eight rockets, it seems to be strong.

 I suppose it’s easy to paint inside of the cockpit even after I assemble around here.

 I pushed him into the cockpit by force and adjustment of both hands near the control stick.
-Afterwards, body and substance were given with the epoxy putty.
+Afterward, the body and substance were given with the epoxy putty.

-After all, the RAF pilot became as photo.
+After all, the RAF pilot became a photo.

-Pilot’s head was about 0.7mm higher, his head interfered in the canopy, and I did not make it in the closed state.
-The face, though it is a figure not seen so much in the canopy, but now we can able to see clearly.
+The pilot’s head was about 0.7mm higher, his head interfered in the canopy, and I did not make it in the closed state.
+The face, though it is a figure not seen so much in the canopy, now we can able to see clearly.
 It’s not like the British.